scidart/scidart/README.md

 * Roseta code: https://rosettacode.org/

 ## How to contribute
-I recommend see the Todo List and choose a function to implement or choose a problem and implement the parts that are missing in Scidart.
+I recommend see the Todo List and choose a function to implement or choose a problem and implement the parts that are missing in **SciDart**.

 The references for tests is obtained with SciPy.